maurergroup/PX919/README.md

 # CompChem_Notebooks
 --------------------

+!!!**WARNING** This is work in progress and some things don't yet work "out of the box" (or at all)...!!!
+Please bear with me...

 This repo contains a collection of Jupyter notebooks, which I use for teaching in computational chemistry for undergraduate and graduate classes at U Warwick.